Authentication & Setup Guide

 The raw_key is shown only once.
 Copy and store it securely.

-Use the API Key for CRUD
+Use the API Key for Owner Automation

 curl -X GET "http://localhost:8000/v1/me/profile" \